 The UN Human Rights Council

-Located in Geneva, Switzerland, the UN Human Rights Council (UNHRC) is an intergovernmental body made up of 47 states which are collectively responsible for the promotion and protection of human rights.
+Located in Geneva, Switzerland, the UN Human Rights Council (UNHRC) is an intergovernmental body made up of 47 elected United Nations Member States which are collectively responsible for the promotion and protection of human rights.
 The UNHRC passed a resolution in September 2018 that includes the establishment of an evidence gathering mechanism called the Independent Investigative Mechanism for Myanmar (IIMM).
-The IIMM is responsible for preparing case files to facilitate and expedite fair and independent criminal proceedings for any future criminal prosecution in either a national or international court of law.
+The IIMM is responsible for preparing case files to “facilitate and expedite fair and independent criminal proceedings” for any future criminal prosecution in either a national or international court of law.
 In this case, the mechanism is mandated to “collect, consolidate, preserve and analyze evidence of the most serious international crimes and violations of international law committed in Myanmar since 2011.”
 UN Secretary-General António Guterres named Nicholas Koumjian of the United States as the head of this mechanism.
 This channel presents a means of collecting vital information for future trials.
 However, it is unclear which court will be used for the case, or if a dedicated tribunal will be set up for this express purpose.